 A withdrawal is done by choice and by the applicant completing and submitting a Request to Withdraw form.
 If an applicant becomes interested in applying for a Correctional Officer at another time, they must submit a new application and start the selection process over.
 Applicants who submit a Request to Withdraw do not have to wait one (1) year to reapply for the Correctional Officer examination.
 Elimination, while testing, can occur for any number of reasons varying from missing a testing date to a disqualification.
 Elimination is not by an applicant’s choice, however, when it occurs applicants have to wait one (1) year from the elimination date to reapply for a Correctional Officer examination.

-The best way to prepare for the Written Examination and Qualification Assessment is to view the “sample written selection exam” that can be found on our website.
+The best way to prepare for the Written Examination is to view the “sample written selection exam” that can be found on our website.
 While the questions are different, candidates can gain a grasp of what analytical skills will be expected of them, as well as, an idea of certain scenarios officers encounter on a daily basis.

 Applicants that encounter a serious emergency situation will not be disqualified.
 However, Applicants must call the Office of Peace Officer Selection (OPOS) Customer Service Unit at (866) 232-5627, Monday through Friday from 8 a.m. to 5 p.m.
 Applicants should be prepared to advise OPOS staff what has occurred and the reason the applicant cannot make it to their scheduled examination.
 If necessary steps are not taken, the Applicant will be disqualified.